mojiastonybrook/Documentation_Logs/T2KSKJointAsimovFitWithAdaptiveTunings.md

   ```
   **NOTE**: For simplicity and convenience in practice, the amount of steps of each job interation is forced to be set as `100000`, which is also indicated in the manual of the job batch submitter.
 This amount is the same for the jobs at all stages.

-The purpose of using this setting above is to boost the burn-in stage of MCMC with the help of auto-adapation on the step sizes of the additional detector uncertainty parameters, so hopefully by the end of the job, the chain could reach or be close to its equilibrium status.
+The purpose of using this setting above is to boost the burn-in stage of MCMC with the help of auto-adapation on the step sizes of the additional detector uncertainty parameters, so hopefully by the end of a `Stage 1` job, a chain could reach or be close to its equilibrium status.
+The sampling is then moved to `Stage 2` where the adapative covariance matrix would be updated with samples collected from the equilibrium region in the parameter space.
 ### Stage 2
+As shown in the scheme, at the very begining of ``

 [https://github.com/mojiastonybrook/MaCh3JobSubmitterForAdaptMC/blob/0c1c48d5140a4826c37e0efe4a46fa8ee68ff50d/LetsGo_Adaptive_vGlob.py#L388](https://github.com/mojiastonybrook/MaCh3JobSubmitterForAdaptMC/blob/0c1c48d5140a4826c37e0efe4a46fa8ee68ff50d/LetsGo_Adaptive_vGlob.py#L388):
 ```